Flashpoints emerge as lawmakers negotiate new virus aid | WTOP

 WASHINGTON (AP) — Bipartisan Capitol Hill talks have only just begun on a sweeping renewal of coronavirus legislation, but areas of likely agreement — and flashpoints of discord — are becoming apparent as the package starts to take shape.

-The Democratic House passed a whopping $3.5 trillion coronavirus response bill more than two months ago, re-upping a $600 per week federal unemployment benefit that expires July 31, another round of $1,200 payments to most people, and almost $1 trillion for cash-starved states and local governments.
-The GOP’s $1 trillion-plus response, expected shortly, will have far less money and will feature a sweeping liability shield for schools, businesses, and charities that are trying to reopen.
+The Democratic House passed a whopping $3.5 trillion coronavirus response bill more than two months ago, re-upping a $600 per week federal unemployment benefit that expires July 31, another round of $1,200 payments to most people and almost $1 trillion for cash-starved states and local governments.
+Senate Majority Leader Mitch McConnell is set to unveil a $1 trillion COVID-19 aid package on Thursday.
+The GOP’s response will have far less money than the Democrats’ and will feature a sweeping liability shield for schools, businesses and charities that are trying to reopen.
 It’s up to top congressional leaders to bridge the gaps.

 A rundown of the top issues in play as the talks gain momentum.